paulovn/aiml-chatbot-kernel/README.rst

 `AIML`_ is an XML-based specification to design conversational agents.
 Its most famous application is ALICE, a chatbot (the DB for the free version of ALICE is included in this kernel, as it is part of pyAIML)

+The chatbot can load an AIML database (which is basically a bunch of XML files).
+It can also define AIML rules on the fly, by using the ``%aiml`` magic in a cell.

 .. _pyAIML: https://github.com/creatorrr/pyAIML